I’m getting disillusioned about work pressures. I used to believe that we could change the world and that, in some small way, I could contribute.

 The causes, who is to blame, and however unjust it is… these are all secondary to being resilient enough to cope.

 If you want to blame the boss for your work pressures, do it in the right place to and make yourself heard.
 Before you do though, ensure you are combat-ready by attending to your own psychological welfare.
 Techniques for developing personal resilience will help you do that.

 Some of the most influential studies in work pressures and Personal Resilience started with medical teams in war zones, and the methods and advice that are offered to help people survive work pressures have been proved effective in the most challenging scenarios.

 … and flourishing

 Nobody would expect to run a marathon without some serious training beforehand.
 We all understand the importance of stamina in the face of intense physical demand.
 To complete the course you must be in good shape.

-The pressure and demand of many jobs requires a different kind of stamina.
+The pressure and demands of many jobs require a different kind of stamina.
 It helps to be in good physical shape, but mental stamina – psychological habits that will sustain you – is more important.
-Personal resilience may sound like a bit of a buzz-phrase, but it is at the heart of wellbeing when it comes to responding to crisis or high demand, wherever it occurs.
+Personal resilience may sound like a bit of a buzz-phrase, but it is at the heart of wellbeing when it comes to responding to a crisis or high demand, wherever it occurs.